w3c/adapt/explainers/well-known-destinations.md

 We are investigating two technical approaches to supporting the above user needs.
 Both approaches have common elements.
 All approches that would solve these user needs must provide the following.

-* A well-defined (or customisable) notion of the scope of any particular site.
+* A way to denote the scope of any particular site (or sub-site).

-* A representation of the namespace of well-known destinations proposed above.
+* A way to represent each well-known destination proposed above.

 * A mechanism for discovering all well-known destinations supported by a site&mdash;to be used when a UA first visits a site on behalf of the user.
 In order to do this efficiently, it must be possible to make this query in a single HTTP request.
 The results would be available to the user via the UI of the UA.